 If you buy a wetsuit that is loose, this is going to allow for pockets of air and water to build up along your body.
 This prevents your body from regulating your temperature.
-Instead, buying a snug surfing wetsuit will allow your body to regulate your temperature, and help you warm up and cool down as necessary.
+Instead, buying one that is snug will allow your body to regulate your temperature, and help you warm up and cool down as necessary.
 A badly fitting wetsuit can also lead to wetsuit rash, find out the best way to deal with wetsuit rash.

 The colder the water in which you plan to go surfing, the thicker you will want your surfing wetsuit to be.

 What do the numbers mean on my wetsuit?

 When buying a new surfing wetsuit, you might read descriptions like “4/3” or “3/2”.
 These numbers refer to the thickness of the wetsuit on different parts of your body.

 The first number describes the thickness on your torso, where you would normally want your surfing wetsuit to be thicker so as to keep your core warm.
 The second number refers to your extremities, like your arms and legs.
 A thinner wetsuit material on your arms and legs will leave them a little colder, but allow for full mobility when you’re in the water surfing.

 What length wetsuit should I use?

 You may have noticed that not all surfing wetsuits look the same.
 There are a range of length options, from full wetsuits to “shorty” wetsuits.
 A full surfing wetsuit will cover your arms and legs, while a shorty will have shorter sleeves and less material on the legs.

 You can also buy any combination of these lengths, such as full legs but short sleeve, or full sleeves and no legs.
 The latter is called a spring suit [link to future article], and is more popular among female surfers.